Automattic/pocket-casts-ios/README.md

 ## Swift Formatting

-We use [SwiftLint](https://github.com/realm/SwiftLint) to is spaced and formatted the same way and follows the same [general conventions](https://github.com/Automattic/swiftlint-config).
+We use [SwiftLint](https://github.com/realm/SwiftLint) to ensure code is spaced and formatted the same way and follows the same [general conventions](https://github.com/Automattic/swiftlint-config).
 We have a script that will run it over the whole project.

 Once the required dependencies are installed via `bundle exec pod install`, you can run: